caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

-- We disabled connection tracking and switched to the sync worker
+- We disabled connection tracking in the firewall and switched to the sync worker
 - Bottleneck immediately transferred to the database INSERT statement
 - What is happening here?